tuya-cloudcutter/tuya-cloudcutter/README.md

 Check out [INSTRUCTIONS](./INSTRUCTIONS.md)

 ## Contribution
 We'd be happy to receive your contributions!
 One way to contribute if you already know your way around some binary exploitation or would like to get your hands into it is by building device profiles to support more exploitable devices.
 Check out the [detailed writeup](https://rb9.nl/posts/2022-03-29-light-jailbreaking-exploiting-tuya-iot-devices/) for the information about the vulnerability and exploit chain.
-Example device profiles can also be found at `src/cloudcutter/device-profiles`.
+Example device profiles can also be found in the `device-profiles` directory.

 If you'd like to check if a device is exploitable, one way to lower the chance of having to pry open a device that's not exploitable is testing it out with [this test script](./proof-of-concept/test_device_exploitable.py). **The downside to this test is that it won't tell you if the device is BK7231 based or not, since it seems that RTL87{1,2}0 devices are also exploitable but so far no work has been done to support them.**